LowkeyCoding/DensityMatrixQuantumSimulator/README.md

 # DensitryMatrixQuantumSimulator

-A high-performance C++ library for quantum system simulation using density matrix formalism, featuring noise modeling and UPPAAL integration for formal verification of quantum protocols.
+A C++ library for quantum system simulation using density matrix formalism, featuring noise modeling and UPPAAL integration for formal verification of quantum protocols.

 ## Dependencies